numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

         return 0;
     }

-Floating point errors are special, since they requires checking the hardware state which is too expensive if done within the inner-loop function itself.
+Floating point errors are special, since they require checking the hardware state which is too expensive if done within the inner-loop function itself.
 Thus, NumPy will handle these if flagged by the ``ArrayMethod``.
 An ``ArrayMethod`` should never cause floating point error flags to be set